Sir Lindsay Parkinson & Company

 Sir Lindsay Parkinson & Company Ltd, commonly known as Sir Lindsay Parkinson & Co.
-Ltd or Lindsay Parkinson was a civil engineering company in the UK.
-It was acquired by Leonard Fairclough & Son in 1974, which later (1982) merged into AMEC, and then became part of Wood Group.
+Ltd or Lindsay Parkinson, was a civil engineering company in the UK.
+It was responsible for the construction of a significant part of the UK motorway network, including elements of the M4 and the M6.
+It was acquired by Leonard Fairclough & Son in 1974.

 History

 The original name of the firm, registered about 1877, was Jacob Parkinson and Company, and Jacob operated a joiner's shop in Blackpool.
 His four sons worked in the business, one of whom was the eponymous Lindsay Parkinson.
 Joinery developed into general building work and in the early 1900s Parkinson's contracts included the Talbot Hotel and the Alhambra Theatre in Blackpool.
 A contract to work on the Theatre Royal in Newcastle upon Tyne led to the opening of an office in that city; a number of theatres were built in other towns in the north and the midlands.
 By the time of World War I, the company had a London office.

 The war expanded the range of contracts to include aerodromes and railway sidings.
 When peace came, the firm became involved in large-scale housing schemes (including the Parkinson-Kahn reinforced concrete house) and a wider range of civil engineering work – including new trunk roads.
 Lindsay Parkinson was knighted for public services and the company took on his new name.